digipres/publications/ipres/ipres-2017/papers/how-collaboration-and-sharing-has-made-oais-compliant-archiving.md

   have joined forces and found a way to do it.
 This poster describes how it is made possible through close collaboration and sharing within a network organization.
 creators:
-- Hougaard Edsen Johansen, Kathrine
+- Kathrine Hougaard Edsen Johansen
-- Neuhard, Mads
+- Mads Neuhard
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931128/download
 grand_parent: iPRES